bowman2001/perplexdoc/content/doc/basic/link/index.md

 The link hook is based on {=Joe Mooring’s implementation} which you can find in his excellent [article on Veriphor](https://www.veriphor.com/articles/link-and-image-render-hooks/) about link and image render hooks.
 {{< /mnote >}}

 Its default configuration throws a warning if a page can’t be found, but does not complain about missing fragments.
-Both --- pages and fragments --- are always rendered as they come if an error doesn’t stop the build.
+Both --- pages and fragments --- are rendered as they come if an error is not configured to stop the build.

 ```yaml
 render_hooks: